16 Best Tools for Writers to Build a Profitable Writing Business in 2026

 - Real-time readability grade level score

-- Hemingway Editor Plus with AI-powered rewriting ($100/year)
+- Hemingway Editor Plus with AI-powered rewriting

 7. ProWritingAid: Deep Style Analysis for Serious Writers

-ProWritingAid goes deeper than Grammarly on structural analysis.
-Beyond grammar and spelling, it runs over 20 reports on your writing: sentence length variation, overused words, readability, pacing, dialogue tags, cliches, sticky sentences (high proportion of glue words), and more.
+Sentence length variation, overused words, readability, pacing, dialogue tags, cliches, and sticky sentences (high glue-word ratio).
 Where Grammarly is a copy editor, ProWritingAid is closer to a developmental style coach.

-Why long-form writers choose ProWritingAid over Grammarly: The sentence length report alone justifies the subscription for many writers.
-It visualizes your sentence length distribution as a bar graph, making rhythmic monotony immediately visible.
 The pacing analysis identifies sections that may drag.
 The overused words report catches your personal crutch phrases.
-These are the kinds of issues a writing coach identifies after reading 5,000 words, and ProWritingAid surfaces them instantly.
+These are the kinds of issues a writing coach surfaces after reading 5,000 words, and ProWritingAid surfaces them instantly.

 Key features:

-- 20+ writing reports (style, pacing, readability, sentence structure, dialogue)
+- 25+ writing reports (style, pacing, readability, sentence structure, dialogue)

 - Sentence length variation visualization